By Ken Starks, NMLS #173595 · Last reviewed: February 2026

 What Does This Actually Cost Per Month?

-Let's use a real example.
-On a $350,000 purchase with 3.5% down:
+Let's use a real example on a $350,000 purchase with 3.5% down:

 That $155 per month is the cost of getting into a home with $12,250 down and a 580+ credit score.
 For many borrowers, that tradeoff makes sense — especially when the alternative is waiting years to save a larger down payment while rents keep climbing.